calimarkus/JDPluginManager/README.md

 ## Uninstall

-In Xcode, go to *Plugins > JDListInstalledPlugins > Uninstall* and restart Xcode afterwards.
+In Xcode, go to *Plugins > JDPluginManager > Uninstall* and restart Xcode afterwards.